abhi23zc/Hackrx/README.md

+# USE HACKRX_2.0 BRANCH WHEN EVALUATING.
+# If any latest changes, they would've been made to requiements.txt and docker file to facilitate the evaluation

 # 🚀 HackRx PDF RAG API

 A production-ready FastAPI service that processes PDF documents and answers questions using Retrieval-Augmented Generation (RAG) with Google's Gemini AI.